5 simple tips for preparing pumpkins and squash

 If you do decide to peel it, a sharp vegetable peeler or a sharp knife is a must.
-Make sure to support the squash on its side with your hand or sit it flat on the board whilst peeling.
+Make sure to support the pumpkin or squash on its side with your hand or sit it flat on the board whilst peeling.

 4. Don't throw away the seeds

-Don’t throw away squash or pumpkin seeds.
-Wash them, bake them on an oiled baking tray in a medium oven for 10 minutes until lightly toasted, then sprinkle on salads, soups or cereal, or enjoy as a snack.
+Don't throw away squash or pumpkin seeds.
+Wash them, bake them on an oiled baking tray in a medium over for 10 minutes until lightly toasted, then sprinkle on salads, soups or cereal, or enjoy as a snack.

-- Use pumpkin seeds instead of, or as well as, sunflower seeds in our apricot muesli recipe
+- Use pumpkin seeds instead of, or as well as, sunflower seeds in our apricot muesli recipe.

 For spaghetti squash follow the tips above but half the squash and roast in the over face down.
 Once it is tender, wait for it to cool down, and gently scrape out the squash flesh with a fork – it’s just like spaghetti!
-Why not try it mixed half and half with wholemeal spaghetti with your favourite sauce.
+Why not try it mixed half and half with wholemeal spaghetti with your favourite sauce?

-What type of squash to use?
+What type of squash or pumpkin should you use?

 There are many different types of squash.
 Butternut squash is one of the sweetest and is widely available all year round, but there are many other varieties too.